-The Company, two of its former executive officers, five of its outside directors, and certain companies affiliated with the directors, are defendants in a consolidated class action brought under the federal securities laws and now pending in the United States District Court for the District of Minnesota under the caption Beaver County Employees' Retirement Fund, et al. v.
-Tile Shop Holdings, Inc., et al. Several related actions were filed in 2013, and then consolidated.
-The plaintiffs are three investors who seek to represent a class or classes consisting of (1) all purchasers of Tile Shop common stock between August 22, 2012 and January 28, 2014 (the "alleged class period"), seeking to pursue remedies under the Securities Exchange Act of 1934; and (2) all purchasers of Tile Shop common stock pursuant and/or traceable to the Company's December 2012 registration statements, seeking to pursue remedies under the Securities Act of 1933.
+The Company, two of its former executive officers, three of its outside directors, two of its former directors, and certain companies affiliated with the directors, are defendants in a consolidated class action brought under the federal securities laws and now pending in the United States District Court for the District of Minnesota under the caption Beaver County Employees' Retirement Fund, et al. v.
+Tile Shop Holdings, Inc., et al. Several related actions were filed in 2013 and subsequently consolidated.
+The plaintiffs are three investors who represent classes consisting of (1) all purchasers of Tile Shop common stock between August 22, 2012 and January 28, 2014 (the "class period"), seeking to pursue remedies under the Securities Exchange Act of 1934; and (2) all purchasers of Tile Shop common stock pursuant and/or traceable to the Company's December 2012 registration statement, seeking to pursue remedies under the Securities Act of 1933.
 Six firms who were underwriters in the December 2012 secondary public offering are also named as defendants.
-In their consolidated amended complaint (the "complaint"), the plaintiffs allege that during the alleged class period, certain defendants made false or misleading statements of material fact in press releases and SEC filings about the Company's relationships with its vendors, its gross margins, and its supply chain and producer relationships, and that defendants failed to disclose certain related party transactions.
-The complaint asserts claims under Sections 11, 12(a) (2), and 15 of the Securities Act of 1933, and under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
-In addition to attorney's fees and costs, the plaintiffs seek to recover damages on behalf of the members of the purported classes.
-The defendants are vigorously defending the matter.
-The matter is now in discovery.
+The plaintiffs allege that during the class period, defendants failed to disclose certain related party transactions in the Company's SEC filings and press releases.
+The plaintiffs assert claims under Sections 11, 12(a)(2), and 15 of the Securities Act of 1933, and under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
+In addition to attorneys' fees and costs, the plaintiffs seek to recover damages on behalf of class members.
+Subsequent to December 31, 2016, the parties have entered into a Stipulation of Settlement ("Stipulation") dated January 13, 2017 to settle all claims.
+Pursuant to the Stipulation, \$9.5 million will be paid on behalf of all defendants.
+The Company has agreed to pay \$4.5 million of the settlement.
+The Company and the insurance provider subsequently transferred money to an escrow account that had been established to hold the settlement fund.
+The settlement is subject to court approval.
+The court has scheduled a hearing on whether t